jsorge/jsorge.net/Public/_posts/2018-11-20-gross.textbundle/text.md

 A lot of the stories she recounts seem to be personal meetings without third parties to back them up.
 So we seem left in a he-said, she-said position with no real insight of what to think.
 If it's true, Dipoto, Servais, and McKay need to go.
 Full stop.
 I don't want them leading the Mariners, and I don't want to cheer for a team they lead.
 But if it's not true then Dr. Martin should say so immediately.

 As a fan I don't know what to think.
-I just waant the truth to come out.
+I just want the truth to come out.
 And to root on my Mariners.
 One day they will win the World Series and I want to feel good about cheering them on to it.